harveyfeld/chromeOSArch/README.md

 <h4>Installation guide for XE303C12</h4>
 We need access to root for this script to work, we can get access by enabling developer mode.

+The latest image of Arch Linux ARM seems to have broken drivers for wifi.
+Use http://rollback.archlinuxarm.org/os/ for older working versions of Arch.

 <b>Enabling developer mode</b>

 1. Turn off device.